 4. Refresh with a shower

 Another tip for surviving a long layover?
 Freshening up thanks to a shower.
-You can use the showers in three pay-to-enter airport lounges, or head to the Costa del Sol Wyndham Hotel across the street for a spa package.
+You can use the showers in two pay-to-enter airport lounges, or head to the Costa del Sol Wyndham Hotel across the street for a spa package.

 5. Relax at the spa